mnemnion/orb/doc/md/knit/knit.md

 # Knit module

- This is due for a complete overhaul\.
+ This is due for a complete overhaul.

 ```lua
 local L = require "lpeg"